Investing 101: A Beginner's Guide to Building Wealth

 | 40-50 | 70% | 25% | 5% | Balanced approach |

-Rule of thumb: Bonds % = Your age (adjust for risk tolerance)
+Simple rule: Bonds % = Your age (adjust based on your own risk tolerance)

 🚀 Your 5-Step Investing Launch Plan